Noloco vs Glide: Which one should you pick? [2026]

 While Glide and Noloco primarily target internal tools, Softr is built for both internal operations and external-facing apps.
 You can use the same platform to power client portals, vendor hubs, partner dashboards, or even public directories or learning systems.

-Bonus: Run automations directly from your apps
+Bonus: Run workflow automation and AI directly inside your apps

 With Softr Workflows, you can trigger automations directly from action buttons in your apps and run them in the background with optional wait screens or next steps.
 You can even add AI Agents to summarize, enrich, or route data automatically, keeping your workflows fast and intelligent.